 It can be a slow, insidious incident or happen fast during heavy rainstorms, but you can’t always predict a sewer backup.
 Markham property owners could leave the house for an hour to come back and find that it's covered in sewage.
 It happens that quickly.
 As such, you need to keep your eyes open for warning signs in and around your home.

-- Bad Odours: A common sign of impending Markham sewer backups is a bad odour.
+- Bad Odours: A common sign of impending Markham sewer backups is a bad odor.
 If your toilets, sinks, bathtubs, and other water-based appliances have a sewage smell, you can bet your bottom dollar that it is a serious sewer backup.
-Markham plumbers at Mr. Rooter offer emergency services.
+Markham Plumbers at Mr. Rooter offer emergency services.
 The sooner you call for professional repairs and treatment, the more materials in your home you’ll be able to save.

 - Bubbling Drains: If you notice your drains bubbling, it's likely because there's restricted wastewater flow.
 Your sewer line could be backed-up and forcing water, air, or sewer gas back up through your drains.
 This could very well result in a full-on sewer backup.
 Markham homeowners should bring in a professional plumber for a quick solution.

-- Your Drains Are Operating Slowly: Does it take minutes for water to drain out of your sinks, bathtubs, and other water-based appliances?
+- Your Drains Are Operating Slowly: Does it take minutes for the water to drain out of your sinks, bathtubs, and other water-based appliances?
 If so, and if this is occurring in more than one appliance at a time, there's a good chance that a Markham sewer backup is causing problems.

 - Running Faucets Cause Small Backups in Other Drains: If your drains have water coming back up through them, you may have a sewer backup.
 Markham plumbers will take this as a sign of a clogged main drain where wastewater can’t leave.
 Blockage is pushing waste back up into other household drains.
 This will result in a full-on backup before long, one that will require extensive damage that will require serious cleaning and restoration.
 You should not handle clogged main drains yourself.
-Calling a licensed plumber will give you the peace of mind that every detail is taken care of.
+Calling a licensed plumber will give you peace of mind that every detail is taken care of.

 - Your Toilet Is Sluggish: Has your once-monstrous toilet turned wimpy?
 Do you have to try several times just to get it to flush in the first place?
 It might be because of sewage buildup in the pipes.
 Regardless of what the problem could be, this demands a professional inspection before we can discuss any plumbing solutions.